ullmannJan/spectran/README.md

 ## API Connection

 It is possible to remotely control most of Spectran's features via an API.
+API key can be set with the environment variable `API_KEY`.
-Default Host is `127.0.0.1` on port `8111`.
+Default host is `127.0.0.1` on port `8111`.

 A detailed example can be found in [this example](./examples/api_example.py).

-First, the connection to the API has to be set up:
+First, the connection to the API has to be set up (you might have to input your api key):
 ```python
 api = API_Connection()
 ```